Financial Aid for your Son or Daughter

 Re-Evaluating the FAFSA

 Jewell understands that every family financial situation is different.
 These situations often times are not represented on the FAFSA and the school can review these situations on an individual basis to determine if you may qualify for additional assistance.
 By submitting the Financial Aid Application Supplement you are notifying the college that your family's financial situation has changed from last year to the current year.
 Upon review of certain financial documents, we will determine if a financial aid adjustment is feasible.
 If you would like to inquire about changes to your FAFSA, print the following application.
-A supplement for the 2013-2014 school year will be made available in March.
+A supplement for the 2013-2014 FAFSA may still be available upon request.